laravel/docs/collections.md

         ]
     */

-In addition to passing a string `key`, you may also pass a callback.
+Instead of passing a string `key`, you may pass a callback.
 The callback should return the value you wish to key the group by:

     $grouped = $collection->groupBy(function ($item, $key) {
         return substr($item['account_id'], -3);